 Family Rights and Privacy Act

 The Family Rights and Privacy Act of 1974 (FERPA, or the "Buckley Amendment") protects the privacy of all student educational records and requires that students be notified annually of their rights under the law.
 See FERPA student rights and directory for more information.
 A printed copy is also available upon request in Mustang Central at Western Wyoming Community College.

-If an individual would like to make a complaint, that person can do so by submitting a report or by calling the Vice President for Student Services at (307) 382-1748.
+If an individual would like to make a complaint, that person can do so by submitting a report or by calling the Vice President for Administrative Services at (307) 382-1621.

 Services for Students with Disabilities